 Where did the salt come from?

 Lake Tyrrell is a long way from the sea – so why is it so salty?
 Well, the salt is actually oceanic in origin!
-In past geological time large areas of continental Australia were subjected to marine inundation.
-Major depositional phases are linked with successive cycles of marine transgression (higher sea level) and regression (lower sea level) by shallow epicontinental seas.
+In past geological time large areas of continental Australia were subjected to marine inundation (flooding).
+Major depositional (literally sediments being deposited) phases are linked with successive cycles of marine transgression (higher sea level) and regression (lower sea level) by shallow epicontinental seas (inside the continent).

 This was true of the Murray Basin in the late Miocene to Early Pliocene (Figure 3) where the sea transgressed from the present coast between the Fleurieu Peninsula and Mount Gambier in South Australia, forming a large gulf that extended into NSW (including Lake Tyrrell).
 The sea level was approximately 65m above present levels!

 Following this transgression there was a slow regression, with the shoreline moving back to the southwest to its current position.

 Lake Tyrrell is a groundwater-fed lake (discharge zone) with minor surface-water inflow from Tyrrell Creek (Figure 4).
 This means that the floor of the lake intercepts the regional water table.

 Lake Tyrrell is rich in sodium-chloride (Halite), however, as you wonder around the lake you would be forgiven for thinking it looked a lot like a mine tailings dam.
 This is because, in addition to Halite and Gypsum, there is also Alunite and Jarosite as well as other Iron-Oxides forming around the lake (reference).

 The sediments at the surface of the lake are comprised of sands and clays which have been transported via aeolian (wind) processes (source).